spatial-model-editor/spatial-model-editor/.github/CONTRIBUTING.md

 ### Linux local build

-Clone the repo including sub-modules:
+Clone the repo including submodules:

 ```
 git clone --recursive https://github.com/spatial-model-editor/spatial-model-editor.git
 cd spatial-model-editor
 ```

+(If you already cloned without `--recursive` you can run `git submodule update --init --recursive`)

-Download the latest static libs and copy them to `/opt/smelibs`:
+Run the getdeps script to download the latest static libs and copy them to `/opt/smelibs`:

 ```
 sudo ./ext/getdeps.sh
 ```

-Make sure you have the necessary libraries installed, for example on Ubuntu:
+Make sure you have the system libraries required by Qt6 installed, for example on Ubuntu:

 ```
 sudo apt-get install \